De Souza Seminar

 Nikkei Diaspora Literature: Thesis

 This course helps students write and submit their graduation thesis.
 Students will attend monthly meetings with their classmates and have one-on-one appointments with their professor.
 The course starts by discussing the Nikkei diaspora literature and the importance of choosing a specific focus for the thesis.
 Students will learn about the structure and requirements for the thesis and start brainstorming ideas.
 The meetings will cover research strategies, writing, citation format, and receiving feedback on their progress.
-In November, students will finalize their thesis and in December, they will prepare for the oral defence.
+In November, students will finalise their thesis and in December, they will prepare for the oral defence.
 To make the most out of their appointment with the professor, students should submit their work at least one week before and come prepared with questions or areas of concern.
-They can cancel their appointment if they can't attend.
 Appointments can be made from the Contact page.